Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Looker’s Cost Reality

-There’s no self-service pricing — everything goes through enterprise sales.
-Based on publicly disclosed deals, expect $150-200/user/month for Standard Edition, with total cost of ownership reaching $200,000-300,000/year for mid-market deployments when you factor in BigQuery costs and implementation services.
+There is no self-service pricing - everything routes through enterprise sales.
+Publicly disclosed deals put Standard Edition at $150-200/user/month, with total cost of ownership reaching $200,000-300,000/year for mid-market deployments once BigQuery and implementation services are included.
+That positions Looker as enterprise-only; startups and small businesses will find the sales-qualification process alone frustrating.

 Choose Databricks If: